 Here are some of the common banking and borrowing terms you might hear or read.
-If you have a question about any other terms, please let us know and we’ll do our best to explain them!
+If you have a question about any other terms, please let us know and we will do our best to explain them!

 Adjustable Rate Mortgage (ARM)